Branched surface

 In mathematics, a branched surface is a generalization of both surfaces and train tracks.

 Definition

-A surface is a space that locally looks like $\mathbb{R}^2$ (a Euclidean space, up to homeomorphism).
+A surface is a space that locally looks like $\mathbb{R}^2$ (homeomorphic to the Euclidean plane).

 Consider, however, the space obtained by taking the quotient of two copies A,B of $\mathbb{R}^2$ under the identification of a closed half-space of each with a closed half-space of the other.
 This will be a surface except along a single line.
 Now, pick another copy C of $\mathbb{R}$ and glue it and A together along halfspaces so that the singular line of this gluing is transverse in A to the previous singular line.

 Call this complicated space K. A branched surface is a space that is locally modeled on K.

 Weight

 A branched manifold can have a weight assigned to various of its subspaces; if this is done, the space is often called a weighted branched manifold.
 Weights are non-negative real numbers and are assigned to subspaces N that satisfy the following: